 If your brand has coined any words or phrases, include a dictionary in your brand guidelines.

-For example, the word “YouTuber” wasn’t intentionally created by Youtube but it became synonymous with their brand.
+For example, the word “YouTuber” wasn’t intentionally created by YouTube but it became synonymous with their brand.

 So they take the time to explain how that word should be used in the official YouTube brand guidelines.

-Nonprofit brand guidelines examples
+Nonprofit brand guidelines templates

 For the last section of this long article, let’s take a look at some nonprofit brand guidelines examples.